 - Football Role: The running back is the player who runs the football after it is handed off from the quarterback.
 They are experts in taking what they are given and producing results

-Please also note that our Project Managers are also Estimators, which sets us our workflow apart from the competition
+Please also note that some of our Project Managers are also Estimators, which sets us our workflow apart from the competition.

 Accounting Department (Linebacker)